nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 date: "2018-08-29"
 ---

-This tutorial explains how to build a Nextstrain site for Tuberculosis sequences.
+This tutorial explains how to create a Nextstrain build for Tuberculosis sequences.
 However, much of it will be applicable to any run where you are starting with VCF files rather than Fasta files.

-We will first build a site step-by-step using an example data set.
+We will first make the build step-by-step using an example data set.
 Then we will see how to automate this stepwise process by defining a pathogen build script which contains the commands we will run below.

 Note that we will not use all the bioinformatics commands possible with Nextstrain.